srpmtt/monkey-go/README.md

 # monkey-go

-Interpreter for monkey lang written in GO
+Interpreter for monkey language from [Writing an interpreter in GO](https://interpreterbook.com/) by Thorsten Ball